routingblog/arbitration/content/docs/problems.md

 type: docs
 ---

+# General Information

 - Arbitration was designed for entities of equal bargaining power [^1] [^2]

 - A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
 For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^3]

+- Arbiters are not required to follow or even know the law. [^5] Only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^6]

+- It's harder to find a lawyer for cases which will be arbitrated.
+Contingency is riskier and clients can't be as easily pooled.[^4]

+# Employment

 - Plaintiffs’ overall economic outcomes are on average 6.1 times better in federal court than in mandatory arbitration ($143,497 versus $23,548) and 13.9 times better in state court than in mandatory arbitration ($328,008 versus $23,548) [^4]